Ghalastic/Turtlesim-Packages-ROS-Noetic-ROS-Foxy/README.md

 ####
 There you can see the default turtle’s name and the coordinates where it spawns.
 ####
-- Open a new terminal and source ROS 2 again:
+- Open a new terminal and source ROS 2 again, and then run this command:
 ####
 ```bash
 ros2 run turtlesim turtle_teleop_key